top of page

 10 bd Etienne Caremil

-I think we owe most of these images (certainly the larger ones) to 7e Sens (“seventh sense”) and Vincent Ducaroy, although not all are signed.
+We owe most of these images (certainly the larger ones) to 7e Sens (“seventh sense”) and Vincent Ducaroy, although not all are signed.
 You can see some details about 7e Sens here in English, while Vincent Ducaroy also has his own website here.

 There's also a big national database of images on a website called, logically enough, Trompe l’Oeil, here, which you might find interesting.